 Sapta Dhatus Exercise 1

 Do and compare the front leg of Utthita Trikonasana to the standing leg of Ardha Chandrasana.
-In the front leg of Utthita Trikonasana it is the muscles which are active and must grip to support the bone whereas in the standing leg of Ardha Chandrasana it is the bone which is active and the muscles get drawn towards the bone.
+In the front leg of Utthita Trikonasana, it is the muscles which are active and must grip to support the bone whereas in the standing leg of Ardha Chandrasana it is the bone which is active and the muscles get drawn towards the bone.
 If you do Ardha Chandrasana you get a “boney feeling” on that supporting heel bone which can be felt all the way up the bones of the leg.
 In Utthita Trikonasana you do not get this same “boney feeling” on the heel bone or up the leg like you do in Ardha Chandrasana.
 As a result, the entire leg gets a muscular feeling in Utthita Trikonasana.

 Sapta Dhatus Exercise 2

-You can experimented with this idea and find that you can often change the direction of the current in the same part of the body in the same pose.
+You can experiment with this idea and find that you can often change the direction of the current in the same part of the body in the same pose.
 For instance, do Utthita Trikonasana independently in the middle of the room.
 The circulation is the normal direction: muscles towards the bones or rasa/plasma to shukra seeman/ovum.
 Now do Utthita Trikonasana at the horse with both feet blocked in using the quarter rounds.
 See how you can reverse the direction of flow even though it is the same pose.

 Sapta Dhatus Exercise 3